Pension Calculation Deep Dive: Show Me the Math

 Retirement savings

-• Active Duty Retirement: Requires 20 years of active service.
+• Active Duty Retirement: Standard 20 years of active service.
+Straightforward and the most common path.

 Retirement Systems